sgkhusal/42-so_long/README.md

 * run ```make bonus```
 * run ```./so_long_bonus map.ber``` with the specific map of your choose

-Map files are provided in ``assets/maps`` folder but you can create your own maps The game only accepts a map in the \*ber format and the characters:
+Map files are provided in ``assets/maps`` folder but you can create your own maps.
+The game only accepts a map in the \*ber format and the characters:
 * 1 for walls
 * 0 for empty space